Frequently Asked Questions

 Are your conveyancers in Pakenham solicitors?

-Yes – at Entry Conveyancing, we operate with solicitors who specialise in property law and conveyancing.
-Our lawyers are experienced in dealing with all matters regarding property legalities and can provide expert assistance across all types of properties in Pakenham.
+Yes – at Entry Conveyancing, we operate with in house solicitors who specialise in property law and conveyancing.
+Our conveyancing lawyers are experienced in dealing with all matters regarding property legalities and can provide expert assistance across all types of properties in Pakenham.

 Can I do my own conveyancing?

-From the outside, conveyancing is the simple transfer of land title from a seller to a buyer.
-So, why shouldn’t you be able to do it yourself?
+From the outside, Pakenham conveyancing is the simple transfer of land title from a seller to a buyer.
+So, why shouldn’t you be able to do a property transaction yourself?
 Simply put, you can do your own conveyancing if you so wish; it is not a legal requirement to have a conveyancer.
-However, conveyancing is an arduous process, and one false move along the way can see you face hefty fines or even lose your deposit on your Pakenham property.
+However, conveyancing is an arduous process, and one false move along the way can see you face hefty fines or even lose your deposit on your Pakenham property as professional indemnity insurance does not apply.

 It is always worth paying a solicitor or licensed conveyancer to do the conveyancing on your behalf.
 The cost you save by doing your own is marginal compared to other fees you have to pay, plus you run the risk of missing vital steps in the process, and you are not insured in case something goes wrong.